-- The Accounting officer of MAKANA LOCAL MUNICIPALITY may, upon request, make available to the relevant treasury a procurement plan containing all planned procurement for the financial year, in respect of the procurement of goods, services and infrastructure projects which exceed R30 000 (all applicable taxes included). - 2.
+- 1. The Accounting officer of MAKANA LOCAL MUNICIPALITY may, upon request, make available to the relevant treasury a procurement plan containing all planned procurement for the financial year, in respect of the procurement of goods, services and infrastructure projects which exceed R200 000 (all applicable taxes included). - 2.
 This procurement plan must be approved by the accounting officer or his or her delegate. - 3.
 Accounting officers of municipal entities must submit the procurement plans to the accounting officer of their parent municipality. - 4.
-All user departments are required to submit their procurement plans to the Head of Supply Chain Management in the MAKANA LOCAL MUNICIPALITY to improve planning and management of resources.
-All project managers must detailed their procurement plans and submit them for approval by their relevant Directors just after their budget adjustment has been approved by council (March) and must be submitted to Supply
+All user departments are required to submit their procurement plans to the Head of Supply Chain Management in the MAKANA LOCAL MUNICIPALITY to improve planning and management of resources. - 5.
+The relevant information should preferably be furnished in the format contained in the Procurement Plan Template provided by National Treasury under Circular Notice 62. - 6.
+The MAKANA LOCAL MUNICIPALITY may customize and utilize the template with minimum changes necessary to address the municipality's specific issues. - 7.
+The template should however cover the following minimum information: - (a) Description of goods / services / infrastructure projects; - (b) Estimated value (including all applicable taxes);